hanai3Bi/Switch-OC-Suite/README.md

   - **Safe CPU/GPU OC clock: 1963.5/1267.2 MHz**.
     - Anything above that are not in the table of official module and are all wild guess.
     - Max clock(2397.0/1344.0 MHz) may not work on some SoCs.
-  - **Recommended RAM clock: 1862.4 MHz** for most DRAM chips, **except Hynix ones** (1795.2/1728.0 MHz).
+  - **Recommended RAM clock: 1862.4 MHz**.
-    - **RAM clock is set permanently** via **ptm-patch**, rather than sys-clk, considering the ability to select other clocks than the max one is lost if RAM OC takes into effect, and the impact of added power consumption is negligible.
+    - **RAM clock is set permanently** via **ptm-patch**, rather than sys-clk.
     - Use Hekate to check out the brand of your RAM chips.
-    - Choose RAM clock with care, or your eMMC filesystem will be **corrupted**.
+    - Proper EM shielding for RAM chips and testing with emuNAND before long-term usage is preferred.
     - Once RAM overvolting is available on Mariko, we may gain more stability and reach higher clock.
   - Mariko variants have much lower power consumption compared to Erista, therefore **GPU clock capping is lifted for Mariko**.
   - For more info, see [README.md](https://github.com/KazushiMe/Switch-OC-Suite/tree/master/Source/sys-clk-OC) in sys-clk-OC.